 When Marketing Stories And Sales Skills Converge

 All kinds of tools and apps promise to help your salespeople “in the moment” across the different types of selling situations they face.
-However, the marketing messaging, content assets, and skills training needed to take advantage of these situational sales enablement technologies have not been ready, leading to many technology failures due to lack of adoption.
+However, the marketing messaging, content assets, and sales manager skills training needed to take advantage of these situational sales enablement technologies have not been ready, leading to many technology failures due to lack of adoption.

 That is changing—and fast.
 Here’s a quick look at three trends happening right now that are making it possible to provide just-in-time, situational messaging, content assets, and skills training to enable salespeople to have the right conversations at each stage of the customer life cycle.